 How we use and share your data

 We use this information to create and administer user accounts on the Developer Hub.
+The information you give us will be used in a customer relationship management tool to help us manage our customer service obligations.
 We don’t share this information with anyone else.

-We store the information you provide in order for your user account on the Developer Hub to function correctly, and so we can administer that access - including sending you service updates and notices.
+We store your information so that your user account on the Developer Hub is able to function correctly, and so we can administer that access via our approval process for issuing production credentials.
+This includes sending you service updates and notices.

-We delete your personal information when your user account is deleted.
-We keep audit records of your user account activity for up to 6 years.
+We delete your personal information when your user account is deleted, and keep audit records of your user account activity for up to 6 years.